-The total number of shares which may be issued upon exercise of all options (excluding, for this purpose, options which have lapsed in accordance with the terms of the 2013 Scheme and any other share option scheme of the Company) to be granted under the 2013 Scheme and any other share option scheme of the Company must not in aggregate exceed 10% of the shares in issue as at the date of approval of the 2013 Scheme by the shareholders of the Company (the "Scheme Mandate Limit").
-The Company may seek approval of its shareholders in general meeting to refresh the Scheme Mandate Limit subject to requirements under Chapter 17 of the Listing Rules provided that the total number of shares which may be issued upon exercise of all options to be granted under the 2013 Scheme under the Scheme Mandate Limit as refreshed must not exceed 10% of the shares in issue as at the date of approval of the refreshed limit.
-The maximum number of shares which may be issued upon exercise of all option exercise of all outstanding options granted and yet to be exercised under the 2013 Scheme and any other share option scheme of the Group must not in aggregate exceed 30% of the issued share capital of the Company from time to time.
+The total number of shares which could have been issued upon exercise of all options (excluding, for this purpose, options which had lapsed in accordance with the terms of the 2013 Scheme and any other share option scheme of the Company) to be granted under the 2013 Scheme and any other share option scheme of the Company must not in aggregate have exceeded 10% of the shares in issue as at the date of approval of the 2013 Scheme by the shareholders of the Company (the "Scheme Mandate Limit").
+The Company could have sought approval of its shareholders in general meeting to refresh the Scheme Mandate Limit subject to requirements under Chapter 17 of the Listing Rules provided that the total number of shares which could have been issued upon exercise of all options to be granted under the 2013 Scheme under the Scheme Mandate Limit as refreshed must not have exceeded 10% of the shares in issue as at the date of approval of the shares in issue as at the date of approval of the shares in issue as at the date of approval of the shares in general meeting to refresh the Scheme Mandate Limit subject to requirements under Chapter 17 of the Listing Rules provided that the total number of shares which could have been issued upon exercise of all options to be granted under the 2013 Scheme under the Scheme Mandate Limit as refreshed must not have exceeded 10% of the shares in issue as at the date of approval of the refreshed limit.

-The Scheme Mandate Limit under the 2013 Scheme is up to 26,612,500 shares, representing 10% of the issued shares of the Company as at 30 August 2013, the date of approval of the 2013 Scheme.
-Since the 2013 Scheme expired on 29 August 2023, as at the date of this report, the total number of shares available for issue under the 2013 Scheme was 2,038,000, being the number of share options outstanding on 31 March 2024, representing 0.75% of the issued shares of the Company.
+The Scheme Mandate Limit under the 2013 Scheme was up to 26,612,500 shares, representing 10% of the issued shares of the Company as at 30 August 2013, the date of approval of the 2013 Scheme.
+Since the 2013 Scheme expired on 29 August 2023, as at the date of this report, the total number of shares available for issue under the 2013 Scheme was 2,038,000, being the number of share options outstanding on 31 March 2025, representing 0.75% of the issued shares of the Company.